bayesmendel/penetrance/README.md

 ### Pedigree

-The user must specify the `pedigree` argument as a data frame that contains the family data (see `test_family_1`).
-The family data must be in the correct format with the following columns:
+The user must specify the `pedigree` argument as a list of data frames, where each data frame contains one family's data (see `test_family_1`).
+Each data frame must have the following columns:

 -   `ID`: A numeric value representing the unique identifier for each individual.
 There should be no duplicated entries.